nb1023/CVIP-data-science-internship-2/README.md

 The model's performance can be evaluated using metrics such as BLEU, METEOR, and CIDEr scores, while qualitative assessment can be done by visually inspecting the generated captions.

-Contributions to the repository are welcome, and the project is licensed under the MIT License.
-Please comply with the terms and conditions of the Flickr dataset when using it for training or evaluation.

 Download Dataset - https://www.kaggle.com/datasets/adityajn105/flickr8k